karimbahgat/TinyPath/README.rst

-TinyPath
+tinypath
 ========

-TinyPath is a tiny file path module that provides only the most crucial and commonly needed functionality, including turning files and folders into classes.
+Tinypath is a tiny file path module that provides only the most crucial and commonly needed functionality, including turning files and folders into classes.
 Designed as a companion module for projects that require handling arbitrary paths from users without breaking, and easy